 - First, be sure to use your full name and any previous name people might use to find you.

 - Second, if you have relevant credentials, add the best one or two to your last name.
-You will see why this matters towards the end of this post.
+You’ll see why this matters towards the end of this post.

 3. Connection Level